gustavn19/MLOps_2025/reports/README.md

 Student s214611 made the docker containers and different cloudbuild.yaml configurations and made sure that the build were successfully submitted to google cloud and they were up and running.

+We have used ChatGPT and GitHub Copilot to help debug our code and write code faster.
+Especially also helping make comments and doc strings in an aligned manner.
+Furthermore, ChatGPT has been used in some cases to edit spelling, rephrasing or concatenating pieces of text in some parts of this report.